 - The most useful airport bus routes for tourists

-- Buses from New Istanbul Airport to the metro and feries stations
+- Buses from New Istanbul Airport to the metro and ferries stations

 - How to find out the bus schedule

-- The bus can be canceled, and the stop moved
+- The bus can be cancelled, and the stop moved

-Due to the number of restrictions related to the coronavirus epidemic, many routes and bus stops were canceled.
-It is physically impossible to track all the changes now, when the information even on the official websites is not always up-to-date.
-If you are short of time, I advise you to look at more reliable transport.
+If you are short of time or travel with small kids, I advise you to look at more reliable transport.
 You can easily order a transfer and save your time and nerves.

 Types of buses from New Airport to Istanbul